 5.3 Check air pressure at the point of attachment.
-Set the pressure within the minimum and maximum pressures assigned in Section 4.2.
+Set the pressure within the minimum pressure assigned in Section 4.4 and the maximum of 100 psi.
 Pressure must be set with the respirator connected.

 5.4 Inspect all safety and breathing equipment used in conjunction with the respirator as recommended by the manufacturer.